-Would you change anything about your time on The Voice?
+Would you change anything about your time on The Voice UK?

 How did you find the experience?

-The experience was a learning curve for me, I met some amazing people, I worked with an amazing vocal coach, Yvie Burnett and I learnt a lot, I met Sir Tom Jones, Will.I.Am, Rita Ora and Ricky Wilson, it was amazing.
-If anything, it gave me good press, it really put me out there on the map, I was getting auditions left right and centre for loads of different things on the West End, I was like, oh maybe this is what I want to do, if it wasn’t for The Voice I don’t think I would be where I am now, so I’m grateful for that.
+The experience was a learning curve for me, I met some amazing people, I worked with an amazing vocal coach, Yvie Burnett and I learnt a lot.
+I met Sir Tom Jones, will.i.am, Rita Ora and Ricky Wilson, it was amazing.
+If anything, it gave me good press, it really put me out there on the map, I was getting auditions left right and centre for loads of different things in the West End.
+I realised that maybe this is what I want to do, if it wasn’t for The Voice I don’t think I would be where I am now, so I’m grateful for that.

 What was the media response like to your audition?

 Really good, there was a lot of controversy behind it, I’m still one of the most top-rated views of the whole of BBC The Voice, I’m still in the top ten, I’ve had over three million views now.
 I still get people messaging me via Instagram or Twitter, at least two or three times a week telling me that they’ve seen my performance and that they’re shocked that I didn’t get through.
-If you watch the episode you’ll see that the judges themselves were like, what have we done, Tom Jones was crying, Ricky walked me out to my family and he was like, it’s a disgrace.
-I never had any bad press or anything from that, I was really chuffed with how that kind of turned in my favour to be honest.
+If you watch the episode you’ll see that the judges themselves were like, “what have we done?”, Tom Jones was crying, Ricky walked me out to my family and he said it was a disgrace.
+I never had any bad press or anything from that, I was really chuffed with how that turned in my favour to be honest.

 Where will you be performing in pantomime this year and who will you be playing?

-I’ll be performing in Sleeping Beauty this year in the Stockport Plaza which is just outside of Manchester, I’ll be playing the title role of Sleeping Beauty which I’m over the moon about to be honest, I’m so so excited.
+I’ll be performing in Sleeping Beauty this year in the Stockport Plaza which is just outside of Manchester, I’ll be playing the title role of Sleeping Beauty which I’m over the moon about, I’m so so excited.